MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 ### **Task 4:** **Create calculated columns**

 In this task you will add additional columns to enable filtering and grouping by different time periods.
 You will also create a calculated column to control the sort order of other columns.

-*For your convenience, all DAX definitions in this lab can be copied from the snippets file, located in **D:\PL300\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*

 1. On the **Table Tools** contextual ribbon, from inside the **Calculations** group, click **New Column**.